-With the rotary switch (Fig. 9) you can choose between the following operating modes:
+Fig. 9 With the rotary switch (Fig. 9) you can choose between the following operating modes:

-Sign Operating mode/ Description ECO Eco The appliance is now running in energy-saving mode.
-Water temperature at the outlet is approximately 120 °F (49 °C).
+C: On anting and I Description Sign Operating mode / Description ECO ≋ Eco The appliance is now running in energy-saving mode. • Water temperature at the outlet is approximately 120 °F (49 °C).
 Prevention of freezing by using propane gas.
 The temperature in the appliance is automatically kept above 41 °F (5 °C).
 During operation, the yellow status LED 3 is lit.
-COMFORT The appliance is now running in a mode that provides rapid availability of hot water.
-Water temperature at the outlet is approximately 120 °F (49 °C).
-Stand-by heat.
+0 COMFORT 3 3 The appliance is now running in a mode that provides rapid availability of hot \approx water. • Water temperature at the outlet is approximately 120 °F (49 °C). • Stand-by heat.
 The temperature in the appliance is automatically kept above 102 °F (39 °C).
 During operation, the yellow status LED 3 is lit.
-Off Stand-by.
+Off Chand by The applicate is not appring in any appropriate and OII Stand-by.
 The appliance is not running in any operating mode.
 The yellow status LED 3 is off.
-To switch off the POWER and gas supply refer to "Switching OFF the appliance" on page 53.
-ANTIFREEZE Grant Control Prevention of freezing using 12 VDC electricity: Operating mode with installed electric antifreeze kit (available as an accessory) and appliance switched on.
+To switch off the DOWED and gas supply refer to "Switching OFF To switch off the POWER and gas supply refer to "Switching OFF the appliance" on page 57.
+ANTIFREEZE 47200 Prevention of freezing using 12 VDC electricity: Operating mode with installed electric antifreeze kit (available as an accessory) and appliance switched on.
 The temperature in the appliance is automatically kept above 41 °F (5 °C).
 During operation, the yellow status LED 3 is lit.
-DECALCIFICATION Clean Only AquaGo comfort / AquaGo comfort plus.
-See "Decalcification" on page 58.
+Clean DECALCIFICATION Only AquaGo comfort / AquaGo comfort plus.
+See "Decalcification" on page 62.
 For safety reasons, after 30 seconds the decalcification process cannot be stopped until the system has been rinsed in accordance with the instructions.
-See "Interrupting decalcification" on page 63.
+See "Interrupting decalcification" on page 21.